skbrown333/hubot-assistant/README.md

 blacklist list
 ```

 Only admins have access to the blacklist and admin list.
-First time use you will need to add a slack username to the admins.txt located in node_modules/hubot-assistant/src.
+First time use you will need to add a slack username to the environment variable HUBOT_DEFAULT_ADMIN.

 ```
 admins add skbrown333